bitovi/training/README.md

 #### using a zip file

-Click the "Download ZIP" button at the bottom right of this page.
+Click the "Download ZIP" button at the top right of this page.

 ### Viewing the exercises